diggydude/js-tree/README.md

 # js-tree
-A simple data tree structure with search and graphing functions.
+A simple data tree structure with search, graphing, and persistent storage functions.

 This is a JavaScript version of the PHP script found here: